KaimingCui/MyCakeShop/README.md

 # MyCakeShop

+All pages is under WEB-INF directory, you cannot visit them directly. visit this url after start the project: {contextPath}/index.do

 ## Introduction

   This project is an course project assignment for IMOOC online course.
 I did this project for learning and practicing Mybatis framework.